hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ---
-title: Reduce database size using Bonsai Tries
+title: Reduce database size for Bonsai Tries
 sidebar_position: 12
 description: Enable this feature to reduce the size of your database
 tags: